Jordan-Sue/game-library/README.md

 - As a user, I want to load my game library from a file

 ## Phase 4: Task 2
-- Type hierarchy: all the buttons in the buttons package within the ui package
+Type hierarchy: all of the buttons in the buttons package within the ui package

+## Phase 4: Task 3
+- I would refactor the construction of the frames in GameLibraryApp
+- Both the main window and the explore window use almost identical code when constructing them